microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroup.md

 UPDISPLAY   fc446647-e8ff-47f1-a489-cf31694c0d35 Remoteliving Upd1        {Unified}
 ```

+This example demonstrates how to retrieve specific group by providing ID.
 This command gets information for the group that has the specified ID.

 ### Example 3: Get top five groups